feathersjs/docs/guides/chat/processing.md

 };
 ```

 Here we use [Node's crypto library](https://nodejs.org/api/crypto.html) to create an MD5 hash of the users email address.
 This is what Gravatar uses as the URL for the avatar of an email address.
-If we now create a new user it will add the link to the image in the `gravatar` property.
+If we now create a new user it will add the link to the image in the `avatar` property.

 ## Populating the message sender